SeanPreusse/seanpreusse.github.io/_posts/2016-02-28-Predict_Employee_Turnover.md

 abline(a=0, b= 1)
 {% endhighlight %}

 For a cut-off of .4 (we only want to target the highest probability) we get an accuracy of 85%.
-The coloured line represents much better than average 'the black line'
+The coloured line represents much better than average 'the black line.'

 ![](/assets/images/logistic_regression/unnamed-chunk-10-1.png)